Rebecca Hill

 My aim as a counsellor is to create a safe and supportive space where you can freely explore what has been troubling you.
 A space, that is yours, where you can gain a deeper self-awareness and feel empowered to develop new ways of being with yourself, others and the world.
 Where moments of laughter, sadness, anger and joy can all be part of the process.

 I work collaboratively, ensuring you have autonomy to decide what to explore, at a pace and depth that feels comfortable for you.
+Everyone’s journey is unique, and together we can explore what feels most important to you.

 I hold a BA (Hons) degree in Integrative-Relational Counselling.
 This means I do not work in a singular way.
 It enables me to adjust my approach to best suit each person’s unique circumstances.